UthsavShetty/Data-Warehousing-Business-Intelligence/README.md

 # Data-Warehousing-Business-Intelligence
-Data Warehouse and Business Intelligence for Contoso Retail (ETL, Dimensional Modeling, Power BI)
+Data Warehouse and Business Intelligence for Contoso Retail (ETL, Dimensional Modeling, Power BI, Tableau)

 ## Objective
 - Developed Multi-Dimensional data model (STAR Schema) and enhanced it to meet growing requirements.
 - Created a centralized data warehouse, pipelining retail data from diverse data sources using Talend Implemented Slowly Changing         Dimensions, Rejection codes, and Performance tuning on a dataset with 48 million rows.
-- Built interactive dashboards to convey stories of retail sales and customer segmentation using QlikSense and PowerBI.
+- Built interactive dashboards to convey stories of retail sales and customer segmentation using Tableau and PowerBI.

 ## Overview
 This project involves a retail company that sells a variety of products to people and to businesses across a variety of sales channels.